josefadamcik/SofleKeyboard/docs/build_guide_rgb.md

 ## This Build Guide

 This build guide is based on a copy of the main [build guide][buildguide].
 We suggest to revisit the main [build guide][buildguide] for general process and tips about technique.
-But this build guide is the main source of importand details for your build - like Pro-Micro orientation, component placement etc.
+But this build guide is the main source of important details for your build - like Pro-Micro orientation, component placement etc.

 **&#9888; Keyhive version: Pay attention, if you purchased Sofle RGB from Keyhive**